jeong0449/uno-midi-bridge/README.md

 ## 10. Summary

-A minimal but powerful bridge connecting Arduino MIDI to Linux audio.
+A minimal but powerful host-side bridge that converts UNO-2 serial MIDI into ALSA MIDI on Linux.